jdelkins/pia-tools/README.md

 configuration.

+In this example, we are configuring a firewall host, with a single LAN
+interface:

+- pia-tools gets configured to establish a VPN tunnel called `wg_pia`, using inline-defined systemd-networkd templates.
+- The region we connect to will be automatically chosen each time the tunnel is reestablished.
+It will choose the lowest ping-time server that supports port forwarding.
-In this example, we are configuring a firewall host, with a single LAN interface. pia-tools gets configured to establish a VPN tunnel called `wg_pia`, and assumes we use systemd-networkd templates similar to those in the repo, which set up a default route through the tunnel.
-We have a transmission server running on the LAN at 192.168.100.100, and we want to forward UDP ports to it from the VPN.
-All outgoing ipv4 traffic from the LAN is allowed out through the VPN, from transmission or any other host on the LAN that uses this firewall as its router.
-The included routing policy routes forwarded LAN traffic through the VPN while keeping the firewall host’s own traffic (including tunnel establishment) on the WAN.
-The tunnel gets torn down and remade with a new virtual IP every day at 5:15 AM.
+- These templates set up a default route through the tunnel in a dedicated routing table, which is used only by traffic from the LAN.
+The included routing-policy routes forwarded LAN traffic through the VPN while keeping the firewall host’s own traffic (including tunnel establishment) on the WAN.
+- We have a transmission server running on the LAN at 192.168.100.100, and we want to forward UDP ports to it from the VPN.
+- All outgoing IPv4 traffic from the LAN is allowed out through the VPN, from transmission or any other host on the LAN that uses this firewall as its router.
+- If the VPN link goes down, LAN traffic will be routed to the WAN instead.
+  However, there is a commented configuration block that will change this, if you prefer a "kill switch" approach.
+- The tunnel gets torn down and remade with a new virtual IP every day at 5:15 AM.

-Note that, theoretically, there is no reason this firewall has to be exposed on your WAN, it could, for example, be in a DMZ behind your wan router, with only certain LAN clients configured (manually or via DHCP) to use its LAN address as its default route.
+Note that, theoretically, there is no reason this firewall has to be exposed on your WAN, it could, for example, be in a DMZ behind your WAN router, with only certain LAN clients configured (manually or via DHCP) to use its LAN address as its default route.
 It just needs WAN egress in order to establish the tunnel.